 Candidate Requirements

-MD applicants must have completed ACGME-accredited training, be board eligible or board certified, and have an active, unrestricted U.S. license to practice.
+Physician applicants must have completed ACGME-accredited training, be board eligible or board certified, and have an active, unrestricted U.S. license to practice.
 International medical graduates must also have a current visa and an ECFMG certificate that is valid indefinitely.
 Applicants on a J-1 visa must also have current ECFMG sponsorship.
 Eligible psychologists and allied health professionals must be U.S. citizens.
-Psychologist applicants must have graduated from an American Psychological Association (APA) or Canadian Psychological Association (CPA) accredited doctoral program in clinical or counseling psychology (or be on track to complete their graduate program prior to beginning the fellowship) and must have completed an APA- or CPA-accredited internship.
-For the eligibility requirements for other Allied Health disciplines, please contact Sherry A. Beaudreau, Ph.D., ABPP at Sherry.Beaudreau@va.gov or Nathan Hantke, Ph.D.at hantke@ohsu.edu.
+Psychologist applicants must have graduated from an American Psychological Association (APA) or Canadian Psychological Association (CPA) accredited doctoral program in clinical or counseling psychology (or be on track to complete graduate training prior to beginning fellowship) and must have completed an APA- or CPA-accredited internship.
+For eligibility requirements for other Allied Health disciplines, contact Dr. Sherry Beaudreau at Sherry.Beaudreau@va.gov or Dr. Nathan Hantke at hantke@ohsu.edu.

 Application Procedures